WRK2009-Workflow/master-camel-connect/README.md

 ### WorkShop Guide:

+GitHub Actions is an advanced feature of GitHub that enables automation and CI/CD natively.
+This workshop aims to educate you on how to implement those three usecases across your repositories on GitHub.
+We encourage you to not skip `Phase 2` as this is one of the most important steps to implementing actions that conform to modern best practices.
+Your moderator will likely be vastly out numbered during your workshop - therefore please rely heavily on the documentation provided and available on help.github.com.
+The `final state` of this workshop is available on **WRK2009-Workflow under the `workshop-complete` branch** for your convienience and reference.

 **Phase 1: Repo Creation**
   * Create your own repository in the WORK2009-Workflow Organization.
   * Clone your repository to local machine.